Powerlearnproject/se-assignment-day-2-git-and-github-JumyShi/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
 Developers create branches for them to independently work with the copy of code without modifying the existing version (main branch) and merging the work after completing to the main branch.
-In a typical workflow, branching involves creating isolated copies of the main codebase for new features or bug fixes, allowing developers to work independently, and then merging these branches back into the main codebase once the work is complete
+In a typical workflow, branching involves creating isolated copies of the main codebase for new features or bug fixes, allowing developers to work independently, and then merging these branches back into the main codebase once the work is completed.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+A pull request is a proposal to merge a set of changes from one branch into another.
+Steps involved in creating and merging a pull request are:
+.fork main repository
+.clone/copy maintainers project
+.make changes locally
+.push canges
+.make a pull request to the maintainer
+.additional commits is done and if not required pull request is approved . forked repository is then merged with the main repository to update the changes made.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?